 Theatres and Performing Arts

-Toronto is recognized as the third-largest theatre centre in the English-speaking world, after New York and London.
-The Entertainment District is home to many of the City's most distinguished theatres and concert halls including the historic Royal Alexandra Theater, Massey Hall and the Princess of Wales Theatre.
+Toronto is recognized as the 3rd-largest theatre centre in the English-speaking world, after New York and London.
+The Entertainment District is home to many of the city's most distinguished theatres and concert halls, including the historic Royal Alexandra Theatre, Massey Hall, and the Princess of Wales Theatre.

-For those who prefer a night at the opera, ballet or symphony, Toronto provides world class opportunities for each.
-The recently renovated Four Seasons Centre for the Performing Arts, one of the largest opera houses in North America, is home to the Canadian Opera Company and hosts the National Ballet of Canada.
+For those who prefer a night at the opera, ballet, or symphony, Toronto provides unmatched opportunities for each.
+The recently renovated Four Seasons Centre for the Performing Arts is one of the largest opera houses in North America and home to the Canadian Opera Company

 Venues and Companies